Josh Miller (punter): Scottsdale Community College

 Miller attended Scottsdale Community College for two years and was a letterman in football with the Fighting Artichokes.
 He was a two-time All-Western States Football League pick at punter.

 Arizona

 Miller transferred to the University of Arizona and was a two-year letterman in football.
 He was an All-Pacific-10 Conference selection and an All-America selection as a senior.

 Professional career

 Baltimore Stallions

 After graduating from Arizona, Miller signed in 1994 playing for the Baltimore Stallions of the Canadian Football League (recommended by Rich Ellerson, his former Arizona coach who once was a CFL staffer) and was a member of the 1995 Grey Cup champion team.
 Miller recorded a "single" in the 83rd Grey Cup when a punt, aided by a 50-km/h wind at Taylor Field in Regina, Saskatchewan bounded over the head of a Calgary Stampeders return man and out the back of the end zone to award Baltimore a single point.
+Miller would suffer a scary injury in a 1995 matchup against the San Antonio Texans when he muffled a snap but was able to punt the ball away while it was on the ground.
+As he kicked it and defenders attempted to block the kick, one San Antonio player diving came in contact with Miller's legs, causing him to flip and land on his head.
+The hit would cause him to lay motionless on the field for over a minute and Miller would be taken off the field on a gurney.